telerik/kendo-ui-core/docs/aspnet-mvc/tutorials/tutorial-kendo-music-store/music-store-dashboard/building-the-store-sales-page.md

 ![sales-by-genre-bar-button-highlight](/tutorials/asp.net/kendo-music-store/music-store-dashboard/images/sales-by-genre-bar-button-highlight.png)

 The **Sales By Genre** and **Searches By Genre** charts are built similarly, with simple declarative markup and powerful JavaScript piping.
-The chart is contained within its own `&lt;div&gt;`, with an accompanying `&lt;span&gt;` that contains the buttons for changing the chart type.
+The chart is contained within its own `<div>`, with an accompanying `<span>` that contains the buttons for changing the chart type.
 The **Sales By Genre** chart is constructed as demonstrated in the example below.

 ###### Example